 The best thing about Google Maps marketing SEO is that it can have a long-term impact on your business.
 As your business gets more reviews, citations, and backlinks, it will further help your business rank higher in local searches.
 It will also help your brand establish a good name and become an industry leader.
 And since we know that one of the determining factors in the local ranking is prominence, you’ll further gain an advantage over your competitors in Google business listings and search rankings.

 Now that we have established the importance of Google Map SEO, the next step is to identify the most effective local SEO techniques.
-But before that, we need first to identify the Google Maps ranking factors.
+But before that, we need first to identify the Google Business ranking factors.
 They are what Google Maps considers important when ranking businesses.

 Google Maps Ranking Factors